IceLuna/Eagle/docs/source/rendering/volumetric_lights.rst

 --------------
 In the `renderer settings`, there's also an option to enable fog for volumetric lights.
 If it is enabled, the fog created by lights will be animated.
 You can control the animation speed by using ``Speed`` parameter.
+Additionally, you can set global volumetric fog albedo color.
+Basically, it allows you to set what color the fog has in the whole scene.

 .. figure:: imgs/volumetric_light.png
     :align: center